 Department of Bible and Ministry

 The Department of Bible and Ministry at York University is committed to building a foundation of literacy and preparation for ministry.
-Whether your post-grad goals are graduate school or entering ministry, you can rest assured that you will be well prepared as a biblical studies major at York University.
+Whether your post-grad goals are graduate school or entering ministry, you can rest assured that you will be well prepared as a Bible and Ministry Major at York University.

-Special features of the Bachelor of Arts in Biblical Studies include:
+Special features of the Bachelor of Arts in Bible and Ministry include:

 Degree Programs